-So you’re thinking of self-publishing your own short story.
+So you’re thinking of self-publishing your own book.
 It’s a story that resonates deeply within you that you can’t wait to share with the world.
-But does it include the four key elements of a great short story it needs to become a successful published work?
+But does it include the four key elements of a great story it needs to become a successful published work?
 Palmetto Publishing is here to answer your questions and help mold your ideas into a viable book that readers will purchase and enjoy.

-What Makes a Great Short Story
+What Makes a Great Story

-What makes a great short story?
+What makes a great story?
 There are several factors that contribute to a compelling storyline that is worthy of self-publishing and sharing with the world.

 In this article, we’ll break down the four most crucial literary elements of a story for you.
 Include all of them to ensure that readers won’t be able to put down your book until they’ve finished it.

 What Are the Four Elements of a Story?

 Writing fiction is like putting together a puzzle.
 So, what four pieces do you need to create a compelling story?